Embedding calculus and grope cobordism of knots: Intermediate results

 The theorem immediately implies that there is a factorisation

-Indeed, if $K\sim_n K'$, there is a sequence of thick gropes witnessing it, so concatenation of the corresponding paths in $\pT_n(M)$ is a path from $\ev_nK$ to $\ev_nK'$.
-In particular, as mentioned in the discussion after Conjecture~\ref{conj:universal}, for $M=I^3$ this is \emph{equivalent} to the claim that $\pi_0\ev_n$ is a Vassiliev invariant of type $\leq n-1$ (this was first shown by \cite{BCKS}). \begin{remm} This equivalence to Vassiliev's theory is discussed in Section~\ref{subsec:classical}.
-In contrast, it is an open problem (see Remark~\ref{conj:habiro-vassiliev}) if such an equivalence holds for any oriented $3$-manifold $M$: the factorisation \eqref{eq:kst-factor} just says that $\pi_0\ev_n$ is an invariant of $n$-equivalence of knots in $M$. \end{remm} \begin{remm} The remaining part of Conjecture~\ref{conj:universal} says that if $\ev_nK$ is in the path component of $\ev_n\U$, then there exists a path between them induced from a grope forest.
+Indeed, if $K\sim_n K'$, there is a sequence of thickened gropes witnessing it, so concatenation of the corresponding paths in $\pT_n(M)$ is a path from $\ev_nK$ to $\ev_nK'$.
+In particular, as mentioned in the discussion after Conjecture~\ref{conj:universal}, for $M=I^3$ this is \emph{equivalent} to the claim that $\pi_0\ev_n$ is a Vassiliev invariant of type $\leq n-1$ (this was first shown by~\cite{BCKS}).
+The remaining part of Conjecture~\ref{conj:universal} says that if $\ev_nK$ is in the path component of $\ev_n\U$, then there exists a sequence of paths between them induced from thickened gropes (or a grope forest). \begin{remm} This equivalence to Vassiliev's theory is discussed in Section~\ref{subsec:geom-finite-type-theory}.
+In contrast, it is an open problem (see Remark~\ref{conj:habiro-vassiliev}) if such an equivalence holds for any oriented $3$-manifold $M$: the factorisation \eqref{eq:kst-factor} just says that $\pi_0\ev_n$ is an invariant of $n$-equivalence of knots in $M$. \end{remm}